 Humectants are not the only category of ingredients to aid in moisturizing your skin.
 These ingredients can also be used to add moisturizing properties to soaps:

 An occlusive is something that has retentive properties and prevents water loss.
 Occlusive ingredients include lanolin, mineral oil, silicones, and beeswax.
 If emollients are applied very heavily, they can act as an occlusive.

 Your skin may often be bombarded by drying conditions such as hot weather, winter air, or an arid climate.
-If your skin is dry, a humectant will draw water to your skin and emollients and occlusives will help your skin retain the water it drew.
+If your skin is dry, a humectant will draw water to your skin.
+Emollients and occlusives will help your skin keep the water it drew.

-Our goat milk soaps all use glycerin and lactic acid as humectants to help maintain the moisture in your skin.
+All our Goat Milk Soaps use glycerin and lactic acid as humectants to maintain the moisture in your skin.
 These natural soaps will clean your skin without drying it out.